 India has a sizable consumer base with a variety of preferences and lifestyles.
 It is a distinct challenge to satiate their urge.
 It is important to note that Indian retail has transformed Kirana into retail stores and has grown necessary in India.
 Various retail stores have varying promotions and schemes to offer.
 As a result, research is being done to determine the most successful marketing techniques required to draw in and keep consumers.

 7. Data Analysis and Interpretation:

-Frequency Percent Valid Percent Cumulative percent
+Frequency Percent Valid Cumulative

+Percent percent

 Valid 17 17.0 17.0 17.0

+Shopping

-Shopping experience
+experience

-Word of Mouth 23 23.0 23.0 40.0
+Word of 23 23.0 23.0 40.0

+Mouth

-Attracted by Ads 17 17.0 17.0 57.0
+Attracted by 17 17.0 17.0 57.0

+Ads

-All product under gone roof 43 43.0 43.0 100.0
+All product 43 43.0 43.0 100.0

+under gone

+roof

 Total 100 100.0 100.0

-1. What are the factors that influence you to visit D Mart?